fmvaldezg/storytelling_maplibre_workshop/content/handson/edit-configjs.md

 Click on the file you just renamed.
 Its content will be displayed in the central panel on GitHub Desktop.

 The first 17 lines of this file contain the main configurations for your new sotrymap.
+We are going to cover some of them to get your story map started.

 ![Edit your README](../img/config3.png)